applicaster-plugins/zapp-pipes-provider-wgn/README.md

-# zapp-pipes-provider-hearst
+# zapp-pipes-provider-wgn

-A datasource provider for hearst
+A datasource provider for wgn